-Be sure to think about all potential costs, including offline sales and other indirect revenue when calculating return on ad spend.
+Be sure to think about all potential costs, including offline sales and other indirect revenue when calculating the return on ad spend.
 Attribution models that only use last-click data can skew ROAS numbers so take care which one you choose to use for your campaign!

 Lower Your Ad Costs